fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Narrated Abdullah that while prophet Muhammad ﷺ   was in the state of prostration, surrounded by a group of people from Quraysh pagans.
 'Uqba bin Abi Mu'ait came and brought the intestines of a camel and threw them on the back of prophet Muhammad ﷺ  .
 The prophet ﷺ   did not raise his head from prostration until Fatima (i.e. his daughter) came and removed those intestines from his back.

 Umayya Bin Khalf brutally tortured Bilal upon learning that Bilal had embraced Islam.
 Umayya would put a rope around Bilal's neck and drag him in the streets.
 During this torture, Bilal would shout with his beautiful voice "Ahadun Ahad!
 Ahadun Ahad!" meanint "the One! the One!".
 In the burning hot desert heat, Umayya used to wrap Bilal in raw cow's hide.
 Due to the great stench of rotting hide, Bilal would find it difficult to breathe.
 Umayya would also chain Bilal heavily, lay him on hot sand, and put heavy stones on him.
+After such punishments, news of this slave reached some of Muhammad's companions who told Muhammad of the slave.
+Muhammad then sent Abu Bakr.
+Eventually, Abu Bakr negotiated a deal with Umayyah to purchase Bilal and emancipate him from slavery.

 Abu Lahab used to fling stones at prophet Muhammad ﷺ  .
 He forced his two sons to divorce Ruqaiya and Umm Kulthum, who were daughters of prophet Muhammad ﷺ  .
 People used to spit and throw dust at prophet ﷺ  .
 Makkan polytheists used to grab the hair of Uqbah and twist his neck.
 The slaves were often tortured by their masters for apostasy.

 > Narrated Jundub bin Sufyan: Once Muhammad ﷺ   became sick and could not offer his night prayer (Tahajjud) for two or three nights.
 Then a lady (the wife of Abu Lahab) came and said, "O Muhammad!
 I think that your satan has forsaken you, for I have not seen him with you for two or three nights!"
 On that Allah revealed: 'By the fore-noon, and by the night when it darkens, your Lord (O Muhammad) has neither forsaken you, nor hated you.'
 (93.1-3)

 Abdullah ibn Masood was the first to recite the Quran besides the prophet ﷺ  .

-Abu Jahl and Abu Sufyan listened to recitation secretly in the morning near the house of the prophet ﷺ  . the most famous poet of Quraish (Bani Maghzum) was Al Walid al Mughira. his vice wa abu Jahl.
+The most famous poet of Quraish (Bani Maghzum) was Al Walid al Mughira.
+He was the chief of the Banu Makhzum clan of the Quraysh tribe and he was the father of Khalid ibn Al-Walid. his vice was abu Jahl.
 Al Walid heard the recitation and was mesmerized but Abu Jahl said that there will be no respect from his people until he says something bad about the recitation.
 Allah ST send ayahs about Al Walid that we gave him money and many sons he says there is special type of magic.

-Three questions:

-1. about men in the cave
-2. about Dhul Karnain
-3. knowledge of the Ruh (no one knows the ruh and you have been given just a little of knowledge) Abu Jahl is firaun of my ummah.
+    and I gave him extensive wealth, and sons present before (his) eyes.
+    Quran 74:12-13

+Walīd ibn al-Mughīra was one of the Quraysh leaders who were indirectly mentioned in several verses of Quran.
+He was one of the five principal offenders of Muhammad, the others being al-Aswad ibn al-Muṭṭalib ibn Asad, al-Aswad ibn ʿAbdu Yaghūth, al-ʿĀṣ ibn Wāʾil ibn Hishām and al-Ḥārith ibn al-Ṭulāṭila (from Banu Khuzāʿa).

+Walid was a personage of great influence among the Quraysh.
+After he heard Muhammad reciting, Walid went to Quraysh and said: "I have just heard Muhammad's words, which for sure are neither a human's nor a jinn's.
+They are euphonious and relaxing, like a tree full of reachable fruits.
+They are of the highest quality and cannot be out-perfected."
+He told them, "The time of the fair has come round again, and representatives of Arabs will come to you and they will have heard about Muhammad.
+So agree upon one opinion without dispute, so that none of us will give the lie to the other."
+He recommended that they call Muhammad a sorcerer who has brought a message by which he separated a man from his father, brother, wife or family.
+The Quraysh accordingly warned the people attending the fair about Muhammad's doing.
+So, according to a Muslim historian, "Allah revealed verses 11–25 in Sura 74 concerning al-Walid."

+    He pondered and suggested.
+Death onto him!
+How [ bad ] is the suggestion he has put forward!
+Again, death unto him!
+How [ bad ] is the suggestion he has put forward!
+Then he looked [ to those around him,] then he frowned and scowled, then turned his back, and waxed proud, then said, "This is nothing but traditional magic; this is nothing but saying of a mortal.

+Prophet Muhammad said "Abu Jahl is Firaun of my ummah".
 Abu Jahl tortured slaves and boycotted muslim businessmen.

 Ammar, Sumayah, Bilal, Khabbab
-   Bilal didnt give up and refused to budge.
-He would say Ahadun Ahad. his master would pin him near the stone under the sun for the whole day.

 Khababb was a swordsman. his back was in briuses and showed his back to Umar ra.

 </details><details><summary>